Distance Education: FAQ’s

 When you are closed for holidays, will I still receive my course materials and have my papers graded?

-The Distance Education office closes for holidays during the New Year period and for part of the summer.
+The warehouse/financial office for Distance Education closes for holidays during the New Year period and for part of the summer.
 We do this during the slow times of the year in order to spend time with our families.
-No materials will be shipped and no tests or assignments will be graded during holiday closures.
-However, students are all advised of closure times well in advance and are given the opportunity to change arrangements for shipping of materials or for submission of course work.
+No materials will be shipped; however, academic advisors will still be marking tests and assignments and addressing student questions.
+Students are all advised of closure times well in advance and are given the opportunity to change arrangements for shipping of materials if desired.
 Notices of holiday closures will also appear on this website.